Jako/Glossary/docs/donate.md

 ## Support Glossary

-*Glossary* is and always will be free and open-source, but it still requires many man-hours of development, bug-fixing, support in MODX forums and on GitHub between the releases.
+*Glossary* is and always will be free and open-source, but it still requires some man-hours of development, bug-fixing, support in MODX forums and on GitHub between the releases.

 Please support the ongoing and past development of *Glossary* by making a donation below.